 Yes, they are.
 While some patience is needed before harvest, plants grow easily and bush varieties are available for smaller spaces.

 Does winter squash grow fast?

 Yes, they do grow quickly.
 Vines can grow quite large and spill off the edges of the garden.
-Direct them away from other plants as they grow longer.
+Train them away from other plants as they grow longer.

 What is the difference between winter squash and summer squash?

 The main difference is the skin.
 Most summer squash can be harvested before it matures when the skin is tender and even more flavorful.
 Summer squash matures in a shorter period of time and, when grown in ideal conditions, is a prolific producer of fruits.
 Winter squash usually produces just 4 to 5 fruits per vine.

 The Old Farmer’s Almanac.
 “Winter Squash.”
 Old Farmer’s Almanac, 20 Feb.
 2021

 “Explore Cornell - Home Gardening - Vegetable Growing Guides - Growing Guide.”
 Cornell University, 2006.

 “Cucurbita Maxima Winter Squash PFAF Plant Database.”
 Plants For A Future.